Paterma/Portfolio/README.md

 8) Links to every project repo that open in a new window
 9) Brief descriptions of each project
 10) A downloadable PDF of my resume, as well as links to LinkedIn, Github, and an option to email me
-11) The use of Bootstrap, HTML, and CSS
+11) The use of Bootstrap, HTML, JavaScript, and CSS
 12) Screenshots of my projects
 ## Review